ric03/keycloak-push-mfa-extension/README.md

 - **Realm verification:** Enrollment starts when the app scans the QR code and reads `enrollmentToken`.
 Verify the JWT with the realm JWKS (`/realms/push-mfa/protocol/openid-connect/certs`) before trusting its contents.
 - **Device key material:** Generate a key pair per device, select a unique `kid`, and keep the private key in the device secure storage.
 Persist and exchange the public component exclusively as a JWK (the same document posted in `cnf.jwk`).
-- **State to store locally:** pseudonymous user id ↔ real Keycloak user id mapping, the device key pair, the `kid`, `deviceType`, `firebaseId`, and any metadata needed to post to Keycloak again.
+- **State to store locally:** pseudonymous user id ↔ real Keycloak user id mapping, the device key pair, the `kid`, `deviceType`, `firebaseId`, preferred `deviceLabel`, and any metadata needed to post to Keycloak again.
 - **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `sub`, and either call `/login/pending` (optional) or immediately sign the login approval JWT and post it to `/login/challenges/{cid}/respond`.
 - **Error handling:** Enrollment and login requests return structured error responses (`400`, `403`, or `404`) when the JWTs are invalid, expired, or mismatched.
 Surface those errors to the user to re-trigger the flow if necessary.
 - **Key rotation / Firebase changes:** Rotating the device key pair or updating the `firebaseId` would require dedicated Keycloak endpoints to update the stored credential; those flows are out of scope for this PoC, so the workaround is to delete the credential and re-enroll.